 Client: Highways England

-Highways England, the government-owned company responsible for managing the core road network in England, has awarded a package of contracts to a Balfour Beatty VINCI joint venture as part of the Smart Motorways Programme (SMP).
-The joint venture split is 40% Taylor Woodrow/VINCI Construction Grands Projets and 60% Balfour Beatty.
+Highways England, the government-owned company responsible for managing the core road network in England, has awarded a package of contracts to a Balfour Beatty VINCI joint venture (BBV) as part of the Smart Motorways Programme (SMP).

-This first contract, with a value of £46 million, is to convert a section of the M5 southwest of Birmingham into a "smart" motorway.
-This involves making use of the hard shoulder to create a fourth lane to add extra capacity to around 18km of the M5 motorway section between junctions 4A and 6.
+This first contract, with a value of £90 million, was to convert a section of the M5 southwest of Birmingham into a ‘smart’ motorway.
+This involved making use of the hard shoulder to create a fourth lane to add extra capacity to around 18km of the M5 motorway section between junctions 4A and 6.
+This scheme was delivered in 2017.

-Also included within the SMP contract is the development phase for the M4 junctions 3 to 12 and the M6 junctions 2 to 4.
+Also, included within the SMP contract is the development phase for the M4 junctions 3 to 12.
 The combined construction value of all three SMP contracts is in excess of £500 million and will be delivered over the next five years.